Majchrzak202/pokedex-react-app/README.md

-Didint have time to troubleshoot an Error with <p> descendant of <p> but the error lay in the Tab component ;)
+Didint have time to troubleshoot an Error with  descendant of '<p>' but the error lay in the Tab component ;)